joshualeond/jduncstats.com/content/post/2019-11-02_golf-turing/index.md

 ## New Golf Data

 Then came new data.
-Dr. Gelman received new data of gulf putting and compared the fit of the original geometry based model with the old and new data.
+Dr. Gelman received new data of golf putting and compared the fit of the original geometry based model with the old and new data.
 Here is the comparison below:

 ````julia
 datanew = CSV.read("golf_data_new.csv")